 Conscious Eros is the foundation of what I offer.
 I have an Advanced Massage Practitioner License and I’m a LMT in Arizona.
 I completed training to be a CMT and received additional specialty training in pelvic release massage at the Body Electric School in Oakland, CA. I have also completed an additional 900 hours of bodywork training at the Southwest Institute of Healing Arts in Tempe, AZ.

-For the past 10 years I offered massage in Phoenix, San Francisco, and Las Vegas; now I am in Palm Springs.
+Since 2004, I offered massage in Phoenix, San Francisco, and Las Vegas; now I am in Palm Springs.
 As I saw many men in my massage practice, I noticed that many men were having amazing experiences through this work.
 I wanted to further explore body based erotic healing.
 I completed additional training to be a Certified Sexological Bodyworker, certified by the Institute for Advanced Study of Human Sexology in San Francisco and approved by the State of California.
 Sexological Bodyworkers are somatic (body based) educators who help others with concerns in their erotic lives.

 I’m also a Sacred Intimate (trained through the Body Electric School).
 A Sacred Intimate means many things to different people.
 I believe that this work is similar to other body based counseling.
 Sacred Intimates are specialists in embodiment, not analysis or processing.
 Sacred Intimacy is about how to change, not why you are wounded.
 Sacred Intimacy sessions can help you find wounds in your life and offer body based experiences to help heal those wounds.